-Craft Pod uses a collect-and-reinvest strategy to keep your portfolio well diversified while deferring taxes whenever possible, directly advancing the Pod’s core objectives.
+Craft Pod uses a collect-and-reinvest strategy to keep the portfolio diversified while deferring taxes wherever possible.
+This directly supports the Pod’s core objectives.

 Dividends and other investment income